-The consolidated financial statements and the related financial statement schedules incorporated in this prospectus by reference from Ferrellgas Partners, L.P.'s and Ferrellgas Partners Finance Corp.'s Annual Report on Form 10-K/A for the twelve months ended July 31, 2002, have been audited by Deloitte & Touche LLP, independent auditors, as stated in their reports dated September 12, 2002 (which report relating to Ferrellgas Partners, L.P. expresses an unqualified opinion and includes an explanatory paragraph relating to a change in accounting principle), which are incorporated herein by reference, and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements and the related financial statement schedules incorporated in this prospectus by reference from Ferrellgas Partners, L.P.'s and Ferrellgas Partners Finance Corp.'s Amendment No. 2 to their Annual Report on Form 10-K/A for the fiscal year ended July 31, 2002, have been audited by Deloitte & Touche LLP, independent auditors, as stated in their reports dated September 12, 2002, May 29, 2003 as to Notes E and R of Ferrellgas Partners, L.P. (which report relating to Ferrellgas Partners, L.P. expresses an unqualified opinion and includes explanatory paragraphs relating to a change in accounting principle and the restatement described in Note R), which are incorporated herein by reference, and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.

-The consolidated financial statements and the related financial statement schedules incorporated in this prospectus by reference from Ferrellgas, L.P.'s registration statement on Form 10 as filed with the Securities and Exchange Commission on February 18, 2003, have been audited by Deloitte & Touche LLP, independent auditors, as stated in their reports dated September 12, 2002, (which report relating to Ferrellgas, L.P. expresses an unqualified opinion and includes an explanatory paragraph relating to a change in accounting principle), which are incorporated herein by reference, and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements and the related financial statement schedules incorporated in this prospectus by reference from Ferrellgas, L.P.'s Amendment No. 1 to its registration statement on Form 10/A as filed with the Securities and Exchange Commission on June 6, 2003, have been audited by Deloitte & Touche LLP, independent auditors, as stated in their reports dated September 12, 2002, (which report relating to Ferrellgas, L.P. expresses an unqualified opinion and includes an explanatory paragraph relating to a change in accounting principle), which are incorporated herein by reference, and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.

-The financial statement incorporated in this prospectus by reference from Ferrellgas Finance Corp.'s registration statement on Form 10 as filed with the Securities and Exchange Commission on February 18, 2003, has been audited by Deloitte & Touche LLP, independent auditors, as stated in their report dated January 24, 2003, which is incorporated herein by reference, and has been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+The financial statement incorporated in this prospectus by reference from Ferrellgas Finance Corp.'s registration statement on Form 10/A as filed with the Securities and Exchange Commission on May 6, 2003, has been audited by Deloitte & Touche LLP, independent auditors, as stated in their report dated January 24, 2003, which is incorporated herein by reference, and has been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.

-The consolidated balance sheet of Ferrellgas, Inc. and Subsidiaries as of July 31, 2002, filed as exhibit 99.15 to Ferrellgas Partners, L.P.'s Quarterly Report on Form 10-Q for the three months ended October 31, 2002, has been audited by Deloitte & Touche LLP, independent auditors, as stated in their report relating to Ferrellgas, Inc. and Subsidiaries dated September 12, 2002 (which report expresses an unqualified opinion and includes an explanatory paragraph relating to a change in accounting principle), which is incorporated herein by reference, and has been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+The consolidated balance sheet of Ferrellgas, Inc. and Subsidiaries as of July 31, 2002, filed as exhibit 99.15 to Ferrellgas Partners, L.P.'s and Ferrellgas Partners Finance Corp.'s Quarterly Report on Form 10-Q for the quarterly period ended October 31, 2002 has been audited by Deloitte & Touche LLP, independent auditors, as stated in their report relating to Ferrellgas, Inc. and Subsidiaries dated September 12, 2002 (which report expresses an unqualified opinion and includes an explanatory paragraph relating to a change in accounting principle), which is incorporated herein by reference, and has been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.